ewigl/gofile-enhanced/README.md

 ### Direct

-> Direct link download: the browser will handle the download task.
+> Direct link download.
+The browser will handle download tasks.
 > If ABDM, FDM or IDM browser integration is enabled, download tasks will be automatically taken over by these downloaders.
 >
 > Not recommended when there are too many files, a large number of browser tabs will be opened at once.